gravitational/teleport/rfd/0101-pod-rbac.md

 When a user has at least one role that has a non-empty list of `kubernetes_resources`, Teleport will only allow access to the Pods included in the list.
-For cases where multiple roles match the same Pod, Teleport will forward all Kubernetes RBAC principals defined for roles that fulfill the cluster's labels and pod names.
+For cases where multiple roles match the same Pod, Teleport will forward all Kubernetes RBAC principals defined for roles that fullfill the cluster's labels and pod names.
 `kubernetes_resources` is a subset of the super-set allowed by the user's Kubernetes RBAC principals.
 It means that Teleport won't be able to include pods allowed by Teleport `kubernetes_resources` but whose access is denied by